Child Psychiatry Treatment at Jagruti Raha

 Warning Signs That Need Attention

-If these warning signs are noticed regularly for a while longer than a few weeks or if it is impacting your child's daily life, the intervention of professional child psychiatry experts is necessary.
+If these signs are frequently observed for several weeks or interfere with your child's daily life, seek advice from professional child psychiatry experts.

 - Unexplained irritability or anger